The Benefits of Being an Octopusby Ann Braden Year Published: 2018

 Fourteen-year-old Ahmed is stuck in a city that wants nothing to do with him.
 Newly arrived in Brussels, Belgium, Ahmed fled a life of uncertainty and suffering in Aleppo, Syria, only to lose his father on the perilous journey to the shores of Europe.
 Now Ahmed’s struggling to get by on his own, but with no one left to trust and nowhere to go, he’s starting to lose hope.

 Then he meets Max, a thirteen-year-old American boy from Washington, D.C.
 Lonely and homesick, Max is struggling at his new school and just can’t seem to do anything right.
 But with one startling discovery, Max and Ahmed’s lives collide and a friendship begins to grow.
 Together, Max and Ahmed will defy the odds, learning from each other what it means to be brave and how hope can change your destiny.

-by Jasmine Warga Year Published: 2019
+Other Words for Homeby Jasmine Warga Year Published: 2019

 Jude never thought she’d be leaving her beloved older brother and father behind, all the way across the ocean in Syria.
 But when things in her hometown start becoming volatile, Jude and her mother are sent to live in Cincinnati with relatives.

 At first, everything in America seems too fast and too loud.
 The American movies that Jude has always loved haven’t quite prepared her for starting school in the US—and her new label of “Middle Eastern,” an identity she’s never known before.